 Beyond Border Patrol amplifies the truth about a career as a Border Patrol agent, takes apart the lies of Border Patrol recruiters, uplifts the names and lives of people killed by Border Patrol, and encourages people considering this career to pursue livelihoods that build true community safety - not carceral, racist ideas of safety.

-What Every Girl Should Know About the US Military/
+What Every Young Woman Should Know About the US Military

 Know Before You Go, 'Cause There's No Reset Button